-- Renew the articles of association to focus on increased commerciality targeting new commercial uses at market rates - Review trustee governance to include commercial, legal and development skills - 3.
-Utilise the sale proceeds from Forrester Heights to create a Waitaki Heritage Fund that will provide: - i.
+- To focus on increased commerciality targeting new commercial uses at market rates - 2.
+Review trustee governance to include commercial, legal and development skills - 3.
+Utilise the sale proceeds from Council Assets to create a Waitaki Heritage Fund that will provide: - .
 Low interest Loans to private sector investors to a maximum of 50 % of heritage remediation work.
 Repayable over the length of the lease or upon termination of the lease.
 Added to rent payments - No interest loans to charities for remediation work repayable over the length of the lease as above.

-Institutional evolution: Penguin Colony
+Institutional evolution: Oamaru Blue Penguin Colony